 A divorce or family lawyer’s job is to help their client in a competent, communicative and diligent manner.
 However, the more the lawyer knows, the better most lawyers are going to be able to help.
 One effective tool is a timeline.

 One way to help the lawyer know all the critical facts is for the client to put together a detailed timeline, also known as a chronology, of key events.
 A client can literally sit down and map down all the critical dates with a basic summary of what took place on these dates.

-For those who study history, they are using to seeing chronologies like what is described.
+For those who study history, they are used to seeing chronologies like what is described.
 Chronologies of the history of various countries are often put together.
 Chronologies of the history of wars, presidencies or the reign of various leaders are often put together.

 These chronologies often include the date and a basic recitation of what took place.
 The recitations might be a single sentence or two.